Daniel5055/valipop/dissertation.md

 The shell script counted the volume and magnitude of significant p values, and calculated a validation score.
 The higher the validation score, more significantly different the population was from the input statistics, where zero was the ideal score.

-- How validation works
-- R was tricky to work with together with Java
-- Java code invoked R code programmatically from R script files
-- Required that certain R packages were installed and working directory configured correctly
-- Shell scripts then invoked by Java to interpret the results, only natively run on Unix-like machines.

 #### 6.2.1.
 R Virtual Environment

 Whilst first trying to execute the old ValiPop, I found running the R scripts successfully to be quite challenging due to the number of dependencies required.
 Whilst build tools like Maven could automatically fetch the required packages for Java, no such tool was employed for the old ValiPop.
 Therefore to simplify the installation of R dependencies, I utlised the `renv` package to create and save R virtual environments.